 Questions you should ask a potential dj

-There are many help guides on line.
+There has never been so much information available to do the research you need to make an informed decision.
 I'm just going to touch on a few of the major points, but, I'll touch on a few points that may help you find the right DJ.

 Things you should ask for in my opinion.